JestMeow/Bliding-Staf/README.md

 ### Optional Item
 Naming an arrow "Pointy" will give you an extra tool.
-- For its function, look at config command.
+- For its function, look at mode command.

-## Commaand Info
+## Command Info
 Unlike Minecraft's vanilla commands which uses the prefix "/", due to limitaions, the command prefix for this addon is "."
 Examples of using commands:
 ```